mfishtrom/mfishtrom_des327_website/README.md

-# mfishtrom_des327_website
+# Madi Fishtrom's Website for DES 327

-The main index.html file is found in html/index.html.
-The dummy one in the root folder should reroute to this.
-This html/index.html is the starting page.
+html/index.html is the starting page.